Nanette Hausman – Founder/Team Leader

 I contribute to College911.net because its common-sense practices will protect families entrusting to colleges their students’ wellbeing.
 This Initiative not only sheds light on woeful inadequacies in college safety but offers practical policies to promote student health.

-Young Adult Advisory Board
+Teen and Young Adult Advisory Board

 United in expanding college safety and saving lives.